-- Course List
+- Faculties by Course

 - Research Fellows

-- Professors Emeritus and Lifetime Achievement Fellows
+- Professors Emeritus, Lifetime Achievement Fellows, and Honored Almni

-Please make an appointment in advance.
+Please make an appointment by email.

 Lectures and Seminars

 This course is designed for first year Ph.D. students.
 Basic econometric methods that are necessary to conduct empirical research are covered.
-Familiarity with elemetary statistics and matrix algebra is assumed.

 Subjects of the seminar depend on the interest of participants.